What do you need to know about company tax?

 Non-profit clubs, societies and associations that are treated as companies (referred to as non-profit companies) have the benefit of special rates of tax.

 If the non-profit body is a charity, it is income tax exempt.
 Note however that even if a non-profit body is exempt from income tax, it may still have PAYG withholding, FBT, the superannuation guarantee and GST obligations.

 THE IMPUTATION SYSTEM

-The imputation system provides for shareholders to receive an offset for the tax paid by the company against their own tax liability on distributions received from the company.
-Where the offset exceeds tax payable by the shareholder, a refund of excess offset is often available.
+The imputation system provides for shareholders to receive an offset for the tax paid by the company against their tax liability on distributions received from the company.
+Where the offset exceeds the tax payable by the shareholder, a refund of excess offset is often available.